CusMeDroid/absenonline/README.md

 ```

 ## PRIVACY
 At the core of this application online data storage is needed, read carefully in the privacy on app about what policies for the application we offer.
+Contact us if you still have questions that you may not understand, we will always respond to your questions.